Iona Group

 The Iona Group is a sequence of metamorphosed Neoproterozoic sedimentary rocks that outcrop along the east coast of the island of Iona within the Inner Hebrides of Scotland.
-It is traditionally regarded as part of the Torridonian succession.
+The name was given to this sequence by Stewart in 1969, keeping it distinct from the Torridonian, which it resembles.
+Since c.
+2021, it has been assigned to the Wester Ross Supergroup.

 Three divisions are recognised; i) interbedded metasandstones and metasiltstones, ii) slaty semipelites and iii) conglomerates, the clasts of which are largely metamorphic in origin.
 The rock strata are steeply inclined to vertical.